angristan/awesome-stars/README.md

 - [tcort/markdown-link-check](https://github.com/tcort/markdown-link-check) - checks that all of the hyperlinks in a markdown text to determine if they are alive or dead
 - [addyosmani/critical](https://github.com/addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages
 - [Tom-Bonnike/netlify-plugin-inline-critical-css](https://github.com/Tom-Bonnike/netlify-plugin-inline-critical-css) - A Netlify plugin to inline your critical CSS, built on top of the `critical` package.
-- [miromannino/Justified-Gallery](https://github.com/miromannino/Justified-Gallery) - Javascript library to help creating high quality justified galleries of images.
-Used by thousands of websites as well as the photography community 500px.
 - [mfg92/hugo-shortcode-gallery](https://github.com/mfg92/hugo-shortcode-gallery) - A theme components with a gallery shortcode for the static site generator hugo.
 - [Stigmatoz/web-activity-time-tracker](https://github.com/Stigmatoz/web-activity-time-tracker) - Chrome Extension that tracks and limits time you spent on sites
 - [zeke/semantic-pull-requests](https://github.com/zeke/semantic-pull-requests) - :robot: Let the robots take care of the semantic versioning